Chacha-Chen/DataBase_Notes/MySQL Isolation Levels.md

 ## SERIALIZABLE

-This level is like REPEATABLE READ, but InnoDB implicitly <mark>converts all plain SELECT statements to SELECT ...
-LOCK IN SHARE MODE if autocommit is disabled</mark>.
+This level is like REPEATABLE READ, but InnoDB implicitly **converts all plain SELECT statements to SELECT ...
+LOCK IN SHARE MODE if autocommit is disabled**.
 If autocommit is enabled, the SELECT is its own transaction.
 It therefore is known to be read only and can be serialized if performed as a consistent (nonlocking) read and need not block for other transactions.
 (To force a plain SELECT to block if other transactions have modified the selected rows, disable autocommit.)

-#Consistent Nonlocking Reads
+# Consistent Nonlocking Reads

-A consistent read means that InnoDB uses <mark>multi-versioning</mark> to present to a query a snapshot of the database at a point in time. **The query sees the changes made by transactions that committed before that point of time, and no changes made by later or uncommitted transactions.** <mark>The exception to this rule is that the query sees the changes made by earlier statements **within the same transaction**.</mark> This exception causes the following anomaly: If you update some rows in a table, a SELECT sees the latest version of the updated rows, but it might also see older versions of any rows.
+A consistent read means that InnoDB uses <mark>multi-versioning</mark> to present to a query a snapshot of the database at a point in time. **The query sees the changes made by transactions that committed before that point of time, and no changes made by later or uncommitted transactions.The exception to this rule is that the query sees the changes made by earlier statements within the same transaction**.This exception causes the following anomaly: If you update some rows in a table, a SELECT sees the latest version of the updated rows, but it might also see older versions of any rows.
 If other sessions simultaneously update the same table, the anomaly means that you might see the table in a state that never existed in the database.

 The exception to this rule is that the query sees the changes made by earlier statements within the same transaction.